 Q: Will They Take Away Stimulus Money for Student Loan Borrowers?

 A: Collection agencies can seize stimulus payments for defaulted student loans in some cases.

 Paying Down Your Student Loans

-If you happen to work in a qualifying public service field or as a teacher , and you have federal loans, you may be able to qualify for the Public Service Loan Forgiveness (PSLF) Program, which is supposed to forgive any remaining loan balance after 120 qualifying monthly payments.
-Unfortunately, the pool of people qualifying for loan forgiveness tends to be relatively small.
+If you work in a qualifying public service field or as a teacher and you have federal student loans, you may be able to qualify for the Public Service Loan Forgiveness (PSLF) Program, which is supposed to forgive any remaining loan balance after 120 qualifying monthly payments.
+Unfortunately, the pool of people qualifying for loan forgiveness has been small.

-In addition to the forgiveness option, qualified federal student loan borrowers may be able to take advantage of reduced or delayed payments or have the government pay the interest on their loans while they attend school.
+In addition to the forgiveness options, qualified federal student loan borrowers may be able to take advantage of delayed payments .

 Another way some borrowers seek to ease student loan debt is through income-driven repayment plans.
-As the term suggests, the amount you pay is adjusted based on your income, usually 10% of your discretionary income.
-It’s intended to make your monthly payment more affordable by stretching out the repayment term, which usually results in more interest accumulating over the now-longer life of the loan.
+The amount you pay is based on your family size and income, usually 10% of your discretionary income.
+It’s intended to make monthly payment more affordable by stretching out the repayment term, which usually results in more interest accumulating over the now-longer life of the loan.

-If you decide to refinance, you’ll have a choice between a fixed or variable rate loan, both of which carry their own risks and rewards.
-Generally, fixed rates stay the same for the life of the loan, so you always know what your monthly payment will be.
+If you decide to refinance, you’ll typically have a choice between a fixed or variable rate, both of which carry their own risks and rewards.
+A fixed rate stays the same for the life of the loan, so you always know what your monthly payment will be.